NuGet/docs.microsoft.com-nuget.pl-pl/docs/Consume-Packages/Packages-and-Source-Control.md

 # Ignore NuGet Packages
 *.nupkg

-# Ignore the packages folder
+# The packages folder can be ignored because of Package Restore
-**/packages/*
+**/[Pp]ackages/*

-# Include packages/build/, which is used as an MSBuild target
+# except build/, which is used as an MSBuild target.
-!**/packages/build/
+!**/[Pp]ackages/build/

-# Uncomment if necessary; generally it's regenerated when needed
+# Uncomment if necessary however generally it will be regenerated when needed
-#!**/packages/repositories.config
+#!**/[Pp]ackages/repositories.config

+# NuGet v3's project.json files produces more ignorable files
+*.nuget.props
+*.nuget.targets

 # Ignore other intermediate files that NuGet might create. project.lock.json is used in conjunction
-# with project.json; project.assets.json is used in conjunction with the PackageReference format.
+# with project.json (NuGet v3); project.assets.json is used in conjunction with the PackageReference
+# format (NuGet v4 and .NET Core).
 project.lock.json
 project.assets.json
-*.nuget.props
 ```

 ## <a name="omitting-packages-with-team-foundation-version-control"></a>Pominięcie pakiety z Team Foundation Version Control